 All hard drives connect to the system board through the hard-drive backplane.
-Hot-swappable hard drives are supplied in hot-swappable hard-drive carriers that fit in the hard-drive slots.
+Hard drives are supplied in hotswappable hard-drive carriers that fit in the hard-drive slots.

 ↑ CAUTION: Before attempting to remove or install a hard drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support hot-swap hard drive removal and insertion.